 The district is known for its active, contemporary nightlife scene.
 Peppered with trendy bars, restaurants, and clubs, the region is ideal for some evening fun.
 The conveniently designed grid system of roads also makes it easy to find your way home after a night out.

-In the east of the neighbourhood, the beautiful Azkuna Zentroa, an old corn exchange building, has been converted into a multifunctional entertainment venue.
-The centre houses a theatre, cinema screen, lecture halls, and exhibition spaces, along with public fitness facilities.
+In the east of the neighborhood, the beautiful Azkuna Zentroa, an old corn exchange building, has been converted into a multifunctional entertainment venue.
+The center houses a theatre, cinema screen, lecture halls, and exhibition spaces, along with public fitness facilities.

 To the east, by the river, stands the modern San Mames Football Stadium.
 With a capacity of over 50,000 seats, this is the largest stadium in the Basque country and frequently hosts important sporting events.